Njugen/tabflower/README.md

 __src/components/views/view.jsx: The view component__

-This folder holds all page view components, including view.jsx, which is the parent component for all pageviews in Tabeon.
+This folder holds all page view components, including view.jsx, which is the parent component for all pageviews in Tabflower.
 This component contains all common features for all pageviews, such as calling the modal handler located in the app component, or automatically informing the app component whenever a view has been mounted.
 This component does not render anything, but its child components do.

 A pageview may receive data from - and send data to - the App component via the RouteList component.
 These files for more clarification: